saitho/dom-filters/README.md

   * Available placeholders:
     * %label% – Text label
     * %key%, %key_upper%, %key_lower% (only radio/checkbox) – Key value (_upper and _lower transforms it to upper/lower case)
+* **minimum-options** – filter will be hidden if number of options is less than the defined value (for all fieldtypes but text)

 ## Example